 ALEP members should each publicise their own complaints procedure in accordance with any professional or regulatory obligations that they operate within.
 In addition, on enquiry, they should also make clear to clients that they have the option to escalate their complaint to ALEP should they feel that they have not obtained sufficient redress.
 The procedure for dealing with complaints is to be available in writing and shall be made available to the client and to any member of the public on request.

-- Complaints should be made to the ALEP Complaints Committee within six months of the matter in question
+- Complaints should be made in writing to the ALEP Complaints Committee within six months of the matter in question

 - The ALEP Complaints Committee will invite the member to respond.

 - The ALEP Complaints Committee will make its decision.

 - The decision may be to issue a warning, make a finding of 'no fault' or to decide to expel a member from ALEP.